selfup/exdaas/README.md

 `./scripts/test.sh`

+1. Generate Secret
+1. Ensure all needed directories are made
-1. This will ensure everything is installed
+1. Ensure everything is installed
+1. Run tests
-2. Create an Alpine Docker Container
+1. Create an Alpine Docker Container
-3. Ensure all needed directories are made.
+1. Build release (not exposed, just testing it can build)

 Essentially the _bootstrapping_ script :rocket: